Editorial Standards

 Deadlines and extensions

-For most one‑participant plans, your due date is the last day of the seventh month after the plan year ends.
-For calendar‑year plans, circle July 31.
+For most one-participant plans, your due date is the last day of the seventh month after the plan year ends, independent of your personal income tax return deadline.
+For calendar-year plans, circle July 31 (not April 15 or October 15, which apply to your 1040).
 If you need more time, file Form 5558 by the original due date and you will usually get up to a 2.5 month extension.
 Keep a copy of the extension and your proof of submission in the plan files.

 Disaster or combat zone relief sometimes postpones deadlines.
 The DOL and PBGC generally follow IRS announcements, so if your area is affected, check current notices.